Acknowledging Excellence in Science

 For more information regarding this new award, please click here.

-This award is open to all nurses and physiotherapists included within the scientific programme who meet the following criteria: abstract contains original research; treatment focus is on conservative management (non-pharmaceutical/non-surgical) for adults or children with faecal or urinary incontinence.
-Abstracts related to older adults are particularly sought.
+This award is open to all health care professionals with an interest in the daily toileting and containment care included within the scientific programme who meet the following criteria: abstract contains original research; treatment focus is on toileting and containment care (non-pharmaceutical/non-surgical) for older adults with faecal or urinary incontinence.
+Abstracts must be related to daily toileting and containment strategies in older adults.
+Abstracts must be in the categories: Continence Care Products/ Devices/Technologies, Geriatrics/ Gerontology, Quality of Life/ Patient and Caregiver Experiences, Health Services Delivery.